Phone Booth (film): Development and casting

 In the 1960s, Larry Cohen pitched Alfred Hitchcock an idea for a film which took place in real-time, entirely within the confines of a telephone booth.
 Hitchcock liked the idea, but the project did not move forward, because the two men were unable to devise a plot which explained why the action had to be restricted to one location.
 Cohen recalled that Hitchcock would ask him if he had a solution to the problem when they periodically met over the following years, but it was not until the late 1990s, some two decades after Hitchcock's death, when he came up with the answer of a sniper forcing the protagonist to remain within the phone booth, and was able to write a script.

 Creative Artists Agency signed a contract with Cohen and the script appealed to several A-list actors, such as Tom Cruise, Will Smith, Mel Gibson, Robin Williams, Anthony Hopkins, and Nicolas Cage; directors placed in contention included Gibson, Steven Spielberg, the Hughes brothers, and Michael Bay.
 According to Cohen, Bay was removed from consideration after the first question he asked about the script was, "OK, how do we get this thing out of the damn telephone booth?"
 Eventually, Joel Schumacher, who had been considered early in development, was brought back on to direct the film.
 Jim Carrey was originally cast as Stu Shepard, but he dropped out.
 Schumacher said: "We were going to shoot it that summer and he was fitted for the suit.
 But I got a call from Jim one night and told me he had cold feet.
 He really didn't feel comfortable with it.
 Actors never give up their role.
 If an actor gives up a part then it's not right for them."

-For the film, Irish lead Colin Farrell used a fake Bronx-style American accent, with his on-screen girlfriend (played by Australian Radha Mitchell) also using a fake American accent for the film.
+For the film, Irish lead Colin Farrell used a fake Bronx-style American accent, with his on-screen wife (played by Australian Radha Mitchell) also using a fake American accent for the film.
 During this period, Farrell was noted for his versality with accents, since he also created a fake Southern accent for 2000's Tigerland and a neutral American accent for 2002's Minority Report.